vamsi200/libpcap.c3l/README.md

 # libpcap.c3i

 C3 bindings for libpcap (pcap.h, bpf.h)
->Note:
-Linux is currently tested. macOS and Windows support is currently untested.

 We link against pcap, so libpcap must be installed on system:
 ```json